[Discontinued] Monitor basic cluster resources with Cloud Monitor

 Scenario Description Configuration

-Cluster or node resource usage exceeds threshold Alert when the overall cluster or any node crosses the resource limit to prevent service disruption Set Resource Range to Cluster or Node.
-For Node, select all nodes so the rule fires when any node exceeds the threshold.
+Cluster or node resource usage exceeds threshold Alert when cluster or node resource usage exceeds the threshold Set Resource Range to Cluster or Node.
+For Node, select all nodes.

-Any pod in the cluster exceeds threshold Alert when any pod causes resource pressure, making it easier to identify the offending workload Set Resource Range to Container Group (pod).
+Any pod in the cluster exceeds threshold Alert when any pod causes resource pressure to identify the offending workload Set Resource Range to Container Group (pod).
 Select All from both the Namespace and Container Group (pod) lists.

-Any pod in a specific namespace exceeds threshold Alert on a per-namespace basis in multi-tenant clusters where applications share the same cluster Set Resource Range to Container Group (pod).
+Any pod in a specific namespace exceeds threshold Alert per namespace in multi-tenant clusters Set Resource Range to Container Group (pod).
 Select the target namespace, then select All from the Container Group (pod) list.

-Any pod of a specific workload exceeds threshold Alert on a per-workload basis, for example, when a Deployment's resource usage spikes Set Resource Range to Container Group (pod).
+Any pod of a specific workload exceeds threshold Alert per workload, for example, when a Deployment's usage spikes Set Resource Range to Container Group (pod).
 Select the namespace and the target workload (Deployment, StatefulSet, DaemonSet, Job, or CronJob), then select All from the Container Group (pod) list.

 Use the previous version of resource monitoring

-If metrics-server cannot be updated to V0.3.8.5 or later, use the following steps to access resource monitoring in the ACK console.
+If metrics-server cannot be updated to V0.3.8.5 or later, access resource monitoring in the ACK console:

 1. Log on to the ACK console.
 In the left-side navigation pane, click Clusters.